-Commonwealth Games: Emma McKeon’s record among Aussie Gold
+Commonwealth Games: Emma McKeon’s record among Aussie gold

 Catapulting into the crowd

-The spills continued on Sunday and there are now serious questions being asked over rider and spectator safety.
+The spills continued on Sunday and there are serious questions being asked about rider and spectator safety.

 Two other riders – the Isle of Man’s Matt Bostock and Canada’s Derek Gee – were also taken to hospital.